Dates: June 16 – 20

 Because it is so close to Pisa it makes for an excellent short trip with little onward travel in Italy.
 There’s a superb system of footpaths which offer both exciting and beautiful walking.

-Element-Active will be offering two trips to the Alpi Apuane – one in June and the other in early September 2019.
+Element-Active will be offering two trips to the Alpi Apuane – one in June and the other in September 2019 (dates to be finalised).
 We can also arrange a bespoke trip for your own group if you’d prefer – email Ruth to discuss.

 Ruth, who speaks fluent Italian, will be the main guide on these 3-day carefully researched walks.
 She has found places to stay that are off the normal tourist trail and it’s a fascinating, unusual insight into a beautiful area.